zdanek/maverick/modules/vision.md

 # Vision Module
 Vision is an important (and fun) part of UAVs.
-Maverick contains good basic support for the standard elements of Computer Vision and Video functionality.
+Maverick contains good basic support for the standard elements of Computer Vision and Video functionality:

-- **Gstreamer**: Industry standard software for capturing, transcoding and transmitting video
+- [**Gstreamer**](/modules/vision#gstreamer): Industry standard software for capturing, transcoding and transmitting video
-- **OpenCV**: Industry standard software for Computer Vision
+- [**OpenCV**](/modules/vision#opencv): Industry standard software for Computer Vision
 - **Aruco**: Fiducial Tag library, for recognising tags/markers in video
-- **Orb_Slam2**: Fast library for performing monocular and stereo SLAM
+- [**Orb_Slam2**](/modules/vision#orb_slam2): Fast library for performing monocular and stereo SLAM
-- **Visiond**: A dynamic service that detects camera and encoding hardware, and automatically generates a gstreamer pipeline to transmit the video over the network - eg. wifi.
+- [**Visiond**](/modules/vision#visiond): A dynamic service that detects camera and encoding hardware, and automatically generates a gstreamer pipeline to transmit the video over the network - eg. wifi.
 Very useful for FPV, it will in the future be useful for transmitting CV and other video
+- [**Vision_seek**](/modules/vision#vision_seek): Similar to visiond, a daemon for streaming/saving video stream from a Seek Thermal imaging device.
-- **Vision_landing**: Software that uses tags/markers (Aruco) as landing patterns, and controls Precision Landing in ArduCopter
+- [**Vision_landing**](/modules/vision#vision_landing): Software that uses tags/markers (Aruco) as landing patterns, and controls Precision Landing in ArduCopter
+- [**Camera-streaming-daemon**](/modules/vision#camera-streaming-daemon): RTSP Video server with service discovery publishing.
-- **Wifibroadcast**: Innovative software that uses monitor/inject mode of compatible wifi adapters to provide connection-less wifi video with graceful degradation, similar to traditional analogue FPV.
+- [**Wifibroadcast**](/modules/vision#wifibroadcast): Innovative software that uses monitor/inject mode of compatible wifi adapters to provide connection-less wifi video with graceful degradation, similar to traditional analogue FPV.

 One key advantage of Maverick is that wherever possible it provides the same versions of software across all platforms.
 This is very useful for porting code and functionality across platforms, as the underlying components often vary widely in their APIs/features.
 As of Maverick 1.0, the component versions are:
 - Gstreamer: **1.10.4**